trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${REPOSITORY_NAME}_NO_PRIMARY_META_PROJECT_PACKAGES``

-    If set to ``TRUE``, then the package's in the the TriBITS repository are not considered to be part of the primary meta-project packages.
-This affects what packages get enabled by default when enabling all packages with setting ``${PROJECT_NAME}_ENABLE_ALL_PACKAGES=ON`` and what tests and examples get enabled by default when setting ``${PROJECT_NAME}_ENABLE_TESTS=ON``.
+    If set to ``TRUE``, then the package's in the TriBITS repository are not considered to be part of the primary meta-project packages.
+This affects what packages get enabled by default when enabling all packages with setting ``${PROJECT_NAME}_ENABLE_ALL_PACKAGES=ON`` and what tests and
+    examples get enabled by default when setting ``${PROJECT_NAME}_ENABLE_TESTS=ON``.
 See `TriBITS Dependency Handling
     Behaviors`_ for more details.